 Best Place to Stay in Cairns

 Cairns is a fantastic place to base yourself to visit all the wonderful attractions both in Cairns and the surrounding areas.
 There are some great Cairns resorts for families available, we’ve recommended three below all for different reasons – so if you’re looking for Cairns accommodation based on budget, facilities or location, you’ll find something to suit you below.

-During our recent visit to Cairns we spent a few nights at the Hides Hotel.
+During our recent visit to Cairns, we spent a few nights at the Hides Hotel.
 The Hides Hotel is a fantastic budget family friendly hotel in a central location perfect for seeing everything in Cairns and within walking distance to the Cairns Esplanade, Reef Cruise terminal and plenty of places to eat.

 We stayed in a family room which had a queen bed and 2 singles.
 Often in family rooms, particularly in budget hotels, the space is so cramped, but this was lovely and spacious, as was the bathroom.
 There is no bath in the bathroom, but there are additional taps down low in the shower for washing small children.

-The hotel also has a small pool, whilst nothing fancy its perfect for families.
+The hotel also has a small pool, whilst nothing fancy it’s perfect for families.

 A light breakfast of toast, cereal, boiled eggs and tea and coffee is included which is served on the hotel’s lovely old veranda.